Vamsi-Mudineti/M1_App_EvChargingStations/1_Requriments/Readme.md

 ![image](https://www.91-cdn.com/hub/wp-content/uploads/2021/11/electric-car-sales-india-fy-2021-2022.jpg)

-Tata Nexon is in top position in Ev car Market,And also Every companies is concerated on EV's Charging Stations. recently HeroelecTRic is tried up with CHARGE companie and trying to estalish the Ev charging station More than 80 cities, present there are working in banglore citie.
+Tata Nexon is in top position in Ev car Market,And also Every companies is concerated on EV's Charging Stations.

 ![image](https://img1.wsimg.com/isteam/ip/33245bb6-f268-41f8-a23c-2678092e05a0/WhatsApp%20Image%202020-01-18%20at%2011.11.46%20AM.jpeg)

+recently HeroelecTRic is tied up with CHARGE companie and trying to estalish the Ev charging station More than 80 cities, present there are working in banglore citie.

 ## Cost and Features and Timeline
-Time VS Ev Development
+Time VS EV Development

 ![image ](https://www.researchgate.net/publication/345392256/figure/fig1/AS:1014645091491840@1618921649434/Historical-timeline-of-the-development-of-EV-HEV.png)